knowledge | 14 March 2019 |

 If yes, the amount of the rental income at the property needs to be considered to establish whether the transaction must be notified to the CCPC for approval.

-Q2: Assuming that the answer to Q1 is yes, the next question is whether (a) the total annual rental income in the State1 (b) generated at the property being sold (c) in the most recent financial year (d) is less than €10m2.
+Q2: Assuming that the answer to Q1 is yes, the next question is whether (a) the total annual rental income in the State1 (b) generated at the property being sold (c) in the most recent financial year (d) is equal to or more than €10m2.
 We have broken this question into 4 constituent parts - it is really important in answering this question to address each constituent part precisely.

-If the answer is yes, then the transaction does not attract the application of the Irish merger control regime.
+If the answer is no, then the transaction does not attract the application of the Irish merger control regime.

 If the €60m threshold for turnover in the State is not met, and so the answer to this question is no, then the transaction does not attract the application of the Irish merger control regime.